CSCfi/allas-cli-utils/README.md

 ```

-In MacOSX systems md5sum command may be missing.
+In MacOS X systems md5sum command may be missing.
 To fix that, there is simple replacement script (md5sum.macosx) that
 you can take in use in macs by giving following in the command in the allas-cli-utils directory:
 ```
 mv md5sum.macosx md5sum